Director of Public Prosecutions: England and Wales

 In England and Wales, the office of Director of Public Prosecutions was first created in 1880 as part of the Home Office, and had its own department from 1908.
 The DPP was responsible for the prosecution of only a small number of major cases until 1986 when responsibility for prosecutions was transferred to a new Crown Prosecution Service with the DPP as its head.
 The Director is appointed by the Attorney General for England and Wales.

-The current DPP, since 1 November 2018, is Max Hill KC.
+The current DPP, since November 2023, is Stephen Parkinson.

 Scotland

-Under Scots law the public prosecutor is the Lord Advocate who heads up the Crown Office and Procurator Fiscal Service.
+Under Scots law the public prosecutor is the Lord Advocate who is the head of the Crown Office and Procurator Fiscal Service.
 All investigations by the police are nominally under the direction of the Lord Advocate and local procurators fiscal, and all prosecutions are carried out in the name of the Lord Advocate.

 The current Lord Advocate is Dorothy Bain KC.